Talk show host, former politician Jerry Springer dies at 79: reports

 (NEXSTAR) — Jerry Springer, the legendary talk show host and former mayor and news anchor, has died, according to a statement from his family shared with multiple outlets.
 He was 79.

-Springer passed away peacefully at his home in Chicago Thursday, his family tells WLWT.
+Springer passed away peacefully at his home in Chicago Thursday, a spokesperson for his family told WLWT.

 “Jerry’s ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word,” Jene Galvin, a lifelong friend and spokesman for the family, told the outlet.
 “He’s irreplaceable and his loss hurts immensely, but memories of his intellect, heart and humor will live on.”